-3 reasons why you should care about the Research Excellence Framework (REF) if you’re not working in the UK
+3 reasons why you should care about Research Excellence Framework (REF) if you're not working in the UK

 REF has operationalised a widely accepted and measurable definition of impact based on its significance and reach.
 This provides a really useful, structured way of thinking about the impact of your research: first, ask yourself how you can make your impact more significant and meaningful for the people you want to benefit from your work; and then ask yourself how you can expand, replicate and scale up your impact

 Research funders around the world are considering how to measure and communicate the impact of the research they fund.
-Get ahead of the game by learning from the successes and mistakes being made in the UK
+Get ahead of the game by learning from the successes on mistakes being made in the UK

 Impact is made up of two things: significance and reach.
 Put simply, if my research saves someone’s life, I’ve made a significant impact; if my research saves millions of people’s lives, the impact is no more significant, but now it has reach as well.
 Although this is a fairly simplistic example, it illustrates the point well.
 If you’re not able to demonstrate something significant from your work, you might as well not even start thinking about REF.
 Tweaking something minor isn’t going to set people’s imaginations on fire, even if you do it on a global scale.
 If you start by trying to do something significant however, you can always consider how to achieve reach if it works on a small scale.
 One of the benefits of focusing on generating significant impacts to start with, is that impact becomes less intimidating.
 I don’t have to change the world any more; I can just change my home town or community.